SEO & Visibility

 A. Trailing commas

-Why it's an error: JSON does not allow a trailing comma after the last property.
+Why it is wrong: JSON does not allow a trailing comma after the last property.

-Fix: Remove the comma after the last property in each object.
+Fix: Remove the comma after the last property in every object.

-(Note the typographical apostrophe instead of a straight quote)
+(Note the typographic apostrophe instead of a straight quote)

-Why it's wrong: JSON requires straight double quotes (") for keys and string values.
-Typographical quotes (" " ' ') break parsing.
+Why it is wrong: JSON requires straight double quotation marks (”) for keys and string values.
+Typographic quotes (” ” ’ ’) break parsing.

-Fix: Replace all typographical quotes with straight quotes.
-Especially check this if you copy JSON from Word, Google Docs, or some WYSIWYG editors.
+Fix: Replace all typographic quotes with straight quotes.
+Check this especially when copying JSON from Word, Google Docs or some WYSIWYG editors.

 What you see (invalid):

-Why it's wrong: Quotes within a string must be escaped with a backslash.
+Why it is wrong: Quotes within a string must be escaped with a backslash.

-What you see: A developer adds JSON-LD and accidentally modifies an existing Google Analytics script or other functionality.
+What you see: Developer adds JSON-LD and accidentally modifies an existing Google Analytics script or other functionality.

-Why it's problematic: JSON-LD scripts must be standalone.
+Why it is problematic: JSON-LD scripts must be standalone.
 Changes to other scripts can break tracking, ads, or other functionality.

 Fix: Treat JSON-LD as a read-only zone.
-Add content, but don't modify anything else.
-Always test after deployment to ensure other scripts still work.
+Add, but do not touch anything else.
+Always test after deployment that other scripts still work.

 — Aaron Bradley, Structured Data Consultant